 This “Check RSI Levels” switch determines if the automation will check RSI levels.

 You can turn the switch “On” when you want to check RSI levels, or turn the switch “Off” if you don’t want to check RSI levels.
 It’s that simple.

 Plus, you can send this to a bot-level input and have multiple switches that control different parts of an automation.

-The combination of bot tags, position tags, and now switches takes bot building to a completely new level and gives you the ability to make precise, specific decisions.
+The combination of tags, and now switches, takes bot building to a completely new level and gives you the ability to make precise, specific decisions.